estnzhrn/academic-website/content/courses/AppliedMicroeconometricsUsingStata/_index.md

 #weight: 10
 ---

-Bachelor, University of Bremen, since Summer 2021
+Bachelor, University of Bremen, since 2021, each Summer